EdilsonVieira/auth/README.md

 # auth
 Example of login on Expo App (auth package)

-Login a partir do aplicativo.
+# Login a partir do aplicativo.

+Inicialmente Google e Facebook.